nickbrowndev/pheonix/phoenix-project.md

 ### Resource Dependency Planning
 Additionally, tasks that require scarce resources or people (environments, people, hardware etc) must be identified at task submission.
 This prevents work competing for resources to be released into WIP.
 The tasks that do need competing resources should then identify if a substitute can be used (another person) or be prioritised and scheduled.
 (ToC).

+### Audit/Security(/Other) Considerations
+The systems that are audited, or are security critical or have other implications should be flagged so that work requests submitted to those systems should have additional scrutinisation and any additional tasks required to maintain a good position.

 ## Proritisation Of Changes
 Categorise tasks based upon the anticipated impact or risk of the change